-Why you Should use Long Tail Keywords
+Why You Should Use Long Tail Keywords

 One of the most important – if not THE most important – concepts of SEO revolves around the mystery of keyword research.

 Many start-up businesses don’t understand the importance of keywords, and they end up wasting advertising money on words or short phrases that customers will never search for, let alone see.
+Long tail keywords can present excellent SEO opportunities, but many businesses often overlook them when conducting keyword research.

 Why are Keywords Important to the Consumer?